Melvin Gordon III Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Gordon averaged 62.7 rushing yards per game over his three career matchups against the Chargers, 6.2 more yards than his over/under in Sunday's game.
+- Against the Chargers, Gordon has averaged 62.7 rushing yards per game over his three career matchups, 6.2 more yards than his over/under in Sunday's game.

-- In three games versus the Chargers Gordon has not rushed for a touchdown.
+- In three games against the Chargers Gordon has not run for a touchdown.

 - Note: Gordon's stats vs. Chargers date back to 2016.

-- The Chargers give up 140.3 yards per game on the ground, the NFL's 29th-ranked rush defense.
+- In terms of defending against the run, the Chargers are 29th in the league, conceding 140.3 yards per game.

-- The Chargers have given up 21 rushing touchdowns, 30th in the NFL.
+- The Chargers have allowed 21 rushing touchdowns, 30th in the NFL.

 Recent Performances